archeranimesh/pelicanBlog/content/articles/pelican/pelican-settings-files.md

 This file, basically build on top of the `pelicanconf.py`, as we can see from this line, `from pelicanconf import *`.
 What this means is all the configuration from `pelicancongf.py` is taken into consideration along with some specific configuration which is required for just publishing.

-If you see this setting most of them are empty which we will fill one by one as we make progress in our blog, but from the structure you might get an idea that this file pertains to its integraton with the `DISQUS` comment system, and the `GOOGLE_ANALYTICS` code.
+If you see this setting most of them are empty which we will fill one by one as we make progress in our blog, but from the structure you might get an idea that this file pertains to its integration with the `DISQUS` comment system, and the `GOOGLE_ANALYTICS` code.
 We will see the use of this code once we integrate these feature into our blog.

 ## Reference ##